Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

-In contrast with measurements of the cosmic shear or angular clustering components alone, we find the full 3$\times$2pt data vector has sufficient constraining power to yield closed contours in $(w_{0}, w_{a})$ for a single redshift bin.
+For the no-noise simulations, we lastly considered a full 3$\times$2pt analysis.
+We plot the results of the measurements on $(w_{0}, w_{a})$ in Fig.~\ref{fig:w0wa_NONOISE_3x2pt}, demonstrating a comparison in the posterior constraints between the different binning choices.
+In contrast with measurements of the cosmic shear or angular clustering components alone, we find that the full 3$\times$2pt data vector has sufficient constraining power to yield closed contours in $(w_{0}, w_{a})$ for a single redshift bin.
 This effectively demonstrates the joint power that the weak lensing and galaxy clustering signals have in investigating the effect of dark energy on the growth of structure in the Universe, since they probe different redshift-dependent information of the matter field along a line of sight (see also \citealt{Tutusaus20}).

 By increasing the number of tomographic bins, we find that the equipopulated binning choice provides the smallest errors, followed by the equal comoving distance bins and the equal redshift width bins -- the same order of preference as for the clustering only analysis, which suggests that the tomographic behaviour of the clustering signal is the dominant component of the 3$\times$2pt data vector.
-The degradation in the $(w_{0}, w_{a})$ constraints with respect to the equipopulated choice for a given number of bins is $\sim$10\% for the equal comoving distance and $\sim$20\% for the equal redshift width choices, which is smaller in magnitude than for the clustering analysis.
-However, this is consistent with the relative performances of the different binning choices in the shear-only analysis at small numbers of bins, which highlights the conclusion that the `optimum' binning choice is likely to be dependent on which observable is being targeted in the 3$\times$2pt measurement.
+The degradation in the $(w_{0}, w_{a})$ constraints with respect to the equipopulated choice for a given number of bins is $\lesssim$10\% for the equal comoving distance and $\sim$10--15\% for the equal redshift width choices, which is smaller in magnitude than for the clustering analysis.
+However, these magnitudes are consistent with the relative performances of the different binning choices in the shear-only analysis at small numbers of bins, which highlights the conclusion that the `optimum' binning choice is likely to be dependent on which observable is being targeted in the 3$\times$2pt measurement.